BERMUDA 5 days

 Arriving to Bermuda by air flight:

-• It’s a 90-minute non-stop flight from New York City, about a 3-hour flight from most U.S. east coast travel destinations and a 7-hour flight from London.
+• It’s a 90-minute direct flight from New York City, about 3 hours from most U.S. East Coast cities, and 7 hours from London.

 • Bermuda LF Wade Airport <Learn more>

-• The island is serviced by Air Canada, American Airlines, British Airways, Delta Airlines, JetBlue, United Airlines and Westjet.
+• Air Canada, American Airlines, British Airways, Delta, JetBlue, United, and WestJet fly to the island.

-• Bermuda and US currencies are accepted interchangeably, but change is almost always given in Bermudian currency.
+• Bermudian and US dollars are both accepted, but change is usually given in Bermudian dollars.

 image1.jpg